 Paying for College

-May is full of celebrations from the return of spring to International Workers Day, don’t forget to apply for scholarships
+May is full of celebrations, from the return of spring to Easter to graduation, don’t get too sidetracked that you forget to apply for scholarships

 after you’ve submitted your deposit.
 Scholarships can help you to lower the cost of college and avoid any unnecessary student loan debt.

 Make the scholarship process easier by creating your FREE Fastweb profile